 NEAR is the nativity utility token of NEAR Protocol and has multiple uses.
-You can use it as payment for processing transactions and to store data.
+You can use it as payment for processing transactions and storing data.
 You can also use it to run validator nodes on the NEAR Protocol network by staking NEAR tokens.
 Moreover, you can use it for governance votes to ascertain the correct allocation of network resources.

 Where and How To Buy NEAR Tokens?

 If you want to invest in NEAR Protocol or use any of the Dapps built on the NEAR blockchain, you will need to get some NEAR tokens first.
 To get the tokens without buying them, you can participate in development bounties, engage in staking, or operate a NEAR community.
-Although these are cost-effective options, they are time-consuming and it may take a while before you receive your tokens.
+Although these are cost-effective options, they are time-consuming, and it may take a while before you receive your tokens.

-The easiest way to get your hands on some NEAR tokens is to simply buy some from a supported crypto exchange like Binance, OKEx, or Huobi Global.
-Make sure that you choose a reputable crypto exchange platform when purchasing your NEAR.
+The easiest way to get your hands on some NEAR tokens is to buy some from a supported crypto exchange like Binance, OKEx, or Huobi Global.
+Make sure you choose a reputable crypto exchange platform when purchasing your NEAR.

-We’ll now take you through a step-by-step process of buying NEAR on crypto exchange, Binance, using a cryptocurrency of your choice.
+We’ll now take you through a step-by-step process of buying NEAR on the crypto exchange, Binance using a cryptocurrency of your choice.
 We use the example of Binance as it is currently the most liquid crypto exchange for investors who want to outlay some funds for NEAR.
 This process will be very similar for other crypto exchanges using different kinds of cryptocurrency as your purchase choice.

 How To Buy Tokens In Four Steps

-First, you’ll need to register on Binance and top up your account with some of your crypto.
+First, you’ll need to register on Binance and top up your account with some of your cryptos.
 At the time of writing, Binance supports NEAR conversions against Binance Coin (BNB), Binance USD (BUSD), Bitcoin (BTC), and Tether (USDT).

 Go to your designated NEAR market on the Binance spot exchange.
 This could be NEAR/USDT or NEAR/BTC, for example.

-Enter the amount of your cryptocurrency that you want to spend to buy NEAR.
+Enter the amount of your cryptocurrency you want to spend to buy NEAR.
 After entering the amount, click “buy NEAR”.
-The platform will automatically execute your order at the best possible price offered by Binance.
+The platform will automatically execute your order at the best price offered by Binance.
 You should see the deposited funds on your Binance account balance- ready for you to trade or withdraw.